 Doctor of Philosophy

-Candidates for the doctoral degree in linguistics must complete the following core courses: Linguistics 480K, 380L, 380M, 381K, 381L, 381M, 382, and two courses from the following group: Linguistics 380J, 380S, 381S, 386M (Topic 2: Computational Linguistics), 392 (Topic: Introduction to Language Acquisition), 393 (Topic: Introduction to Cognitive Science), 393 (Topic 4: Neurolinguistics), and Psychology 386N.
-In addition to the core, the student must complete twelve semester hours of advanced courses and nine hours of supporting work in a minor area.
+Candidates for the doctoral degree in linguistics must complete the following courses: Linguistics 380K, 380L, 380M, 381K, 381L, 381M, 382, 397, and two courses from the following group: Linguistics 380S, 381S, 385, 386M (Topic 2: Computational Linguistics), 392 (Topic: Introduction to Language Acquisition), 393 (Topic: Introduction to Cognitive Science), and 393 (Topic 4: Neurolinguistics).
+The student must also complete twelve semester hours of advanced courses and nine hours of supporting work in a minor area.

 Language requirement.
 The student must have four semesters of coursework or equivalent proficiency in a language other than English and two semesters of coursework or equivalent proficiency in a second language other than English.
 One language must be significantly different typologically from the student's native language(s); the other must be a language that will increase the student's access to the scholarly literature in his or her area of research.
 This requirement may be fulfilled by courses completed concurrently with the graduate program; by courses completed previously, as certified by college transcript; or by other evidence of proficiency.
 Students should consult the graduate adviser for more information about this requirement.